cosmos/cosmos/PLAN.md

 **Early Funders**: The Early Funders are qualified investors who purchase 5% of the Genesis atoms prior to the crowdfund.
-The majority of the proceeds from the early funding will go toward legal and PR fees, and also help pay salary for Cosmos Inc until the crowdfunding is complete.
+The majority of the proceeds from the early funding will go toward legal and PR fees, and also help pay salary for Cosmos Foundation until the crowdfunding is complete.

 **Validator**: Validators are full nodes of a Cosmos zone that have the responsibility of committing blocks in that zone.
 The Cosmos Hub will start